Ex-track athletes detail alleged sex abuse by college coach

 Aldrich was one of three women who filed a lawsuit in U.S. District Court in San Jose, California, on Wednesday against the NCAA, its board of governors and Rembao.

 The U.S. Olympic Committee established a code of ethics for coaches nearly three decades ago.
-The NCAA followed suit years later, acknowledging coaches should never have sexual relationships with athletes under any circumstances.
+While the NCAA acknowledged coaches should never have sexual relationships with athletes under any circumstances, the governing body has not required its member institutions to prohibit them from having such relationships, according to the lawsuit.

 She said Rembao took advantage of his key role for USA Track and Field as well as being her coach at the University of Arizona and the University Texas from 1996 to 2000.